Cat Marnell Is Lonely All The Time, But Still Has A Lot To Say

 Advertisement

 “I only have two pieces of advice for anyone, ever: travel and work-out.
 I really do think for her, you have got to snap out of it sometimes.
 But it’s intoxicating when it first happens.
-Hopefully, she seems to be monetizing everything.
-It’s harder than you think to monetize.”
+Hopefully, she seems to be monetising everything.
+It’s harder than you think to monetise.”

 People want to hear from you, and her, all the time.
 They also want to judge.